cforlando/cforlando.github.io/index.md

 How can you help?
 =================

-Join us.
-Don't worry -- there's no commitment here.

 The first easy part is to join our Slack group.
 It's how we communicate most. <span class="attention-block"><script async defer src="https://codefororlando.herokuapp.com/slackin.js?large"></script></span>

 You should come to a meeting, too.
-We get together to [chat about what we're interested in trying, or stuck on, or see a need for.](/2016/02/01/your-first-hacknight/) If you're not sure what to do, just come listen.
-We have [a Meetup group](http://www.meetup.com/Code-For-Orlando/) we use to advertize events.
+We get together to [chat about what we're interested in trying, or stuck on, or see a need for.](/2016/02/01/your-first-hacknight/) If you're not sure what to do, come listen.
+We have
+[a Meetup group](http://www.meetup.com/Code-For-Orlando/)
+we use to advertize events.